Seine-Maritime: Administration

 The département was created in 1790 as Seine-Inférieure, one of five departements that replaced the former province of Normandy.
 In 1800 five arrondissements were created within the département, namely Rouen, Le Havre, Dieppe, Neufchatel and Yvetot, although the latter two were disbanded in 1926.
 On 18 January 1955 the name of the département was changed to Seine-Maritime, in order to provide a more positive-sounding name and in-keeping with changes made in a number of other French departements.

 Principal towns

-The most populous commune is Le Havre; the prefecture Rouen is the second-most populous.
-As of 2019, there are 7 communes with more than 20,000 inhabitants:
+The most populous commune is Le Havre, followed by the prefecture, Rouen.
+As of 2023, eight communes had more than 20,000 inhabitants: